DiRoots-Limited/DiRoots.One.Releases/docs/pages/QuickViews/QV-QuickViews.md

 ### Parameters tab

 To manage this tab you need to create at least one Shared Parameter from the Views category.
 Then, click on Add button to add a Shared Parameter to the views you are going to create.
-Once you have added it, open the list to select the parameter and in the second column, assign it a text value.
+Once you have added it, open the list to select the parameter and in the second column, assign it a value.

 ![DiStem Quick Views - Parameters tab](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>